zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to view all orders.
+1. Home Chef chooses to view all orders.
-2. Home chef enters command to see all orders.
+2. Home Chef enters command to see all orders.
 3. BTBB displays all orders.

     Use case ends.